-c) If the permittee fails to comply with this Rule 16.4, the District shall proceed as set forth in Rules 15.3 and/or 15.4 any other term or provision of these rules, the Board may proportionately reduce the maximum amount of water that may be permitted per acre and the volume of water authorized to be produced under any permit issued by the District.
+Notwithstanding any other term or provision of these rules, the Board may proportionately reduce the maximum amount of water that may be permitted per acre and the volume of water authorized to be produced Rules of the Post Oak Savannah Groundwater Conservation District under any permit issued by the District.
 The Board will adjust the thresholds established in Rule 16.4, as required by state law, a regional plan, or an area or regional agreement mandated by state law and which, by authority of state law, requires water availability or production to be limited or regulated based on water availability within a geographic area that includes land in more than one groundwater conservation district.
 In the event permitted production or water level drawdown will be reduced by reason of any such state law or regulation, the District will give notices as provided in Rule 16.4, hold one or more public hearings on the resulting limitations, and, to the extent permitted by state law, or the regional plan or agreement, implement any such reductions in a manner and over a period consistent with this Section 16.
 [Amended June 12, 2012] [Amended May 3, 2017]